-For the United States Congress Year 2022 This page has been intentionally left blank.
+For the United States Congress Year 2024

+U.S. Department of the Interior Bureau of Ocean Energy Management This page has been intentionally left blank.

 Preface

 This report on estimated oil and gas reserves and resources off the coasts of Texas, Louisiana, Mississippi, and Alabama is required by section 965(c) of the Energy Policy Act of 2005.
 Specifically, the Secretary of the Interior has been directed to, in consultation with other appropriate Federal agencies, submit to Congress a report on the latest estimates of natural gas and oil reserves, reserves growth, and undiscovered resources in State waters and on the U.S. Outer Continental Shelf (OCS) off the coasts of Texas, Louisiana, Mississippi, and Alabama.